svengo/docker-tor/README.md

 Set an exit policy for this server.
 Each policy is of the form "accept[6]|reject[6] ADDR[/MASK][:PORT]".
 If /MASK is omitted then this policy just applies to the host given.
 Instead of giving a host or network you can also use "*" to denote the universe (0.0.0.0/0 and ::/128), or *4 to denote all IPv4 addresses, and *6 to denote all IPv6 addresses.
 PORT can be a single port number, an interval of ports "FROM_PORT-TO_PORT", or "*".
 If PORT is omitted, that means "*".

 (Default: ``reject *:* # no exits allowed``)

+#### CONTROLPORT

+**CONTROLPORT=PORT|unix:path|auto [flags]**

+If set, Tor will accept connections on this port and allow those connections to control the Tor process using the Tor Control Prot ocol (described in control-spec.txt in torspec).
+Note: unless you also specify HASHEDCONTROLPASSWORD, setting this option will cau se Tor to allow any process on the local host to control it.

+(Default: ``9051``)

 #### HASHEDCONTROLPASSWORD